 From the most widely spoken language, we’ll move on to the most widely spoken native language in the world.
-It gets that title because its 480 million native speakers are spread across four continents, thanks to the early conquistadors.
+It gets that title because it has 480 million native speakers spread across four continents, thanks to the early conquistadors.
 Have you guessed what it is yet?

 It’s the romance language of Spanish.
 The great thing about Spanish is that it is mutually intelligible with Italian and to a lesser extent, Portuguese (the sixth most spoken native language).
 So being able to speak Spanish could potentially allow communication with over 900 million people (including nearly 300 million Portuguese speakers and 70 million Italian speakers) across all six inhabited continents.
 It will definitely help you through Latin America as well!

 One issue with Spanish being spread so widely around the world is that there are many different accents and regional variances.
 Similar to English.
 These differences generally don’t affect understanding though.
 People in Spain may find it slightly amusing when an obvious non-native speaker has a Latin American Spanish accent.
 The good news is that as an English speaker, you may find it relatively easy to learn Spanish.
 Spanish and English belong to different branches of the Indo-European language family tree, making them cousins of sorts.
 Here are some phrases to get you started.
 Useful Spanish Phrases PDF